seeinglogic/ariadne/README.md

 - Node size is based on cyclomatic complexity; more complex functions are bigger circles
 - The current function active in BN is colored red
+- Nodes with double borders mean they have edges that weren't included for the current graph (default: local neighborhood for active function in BN, see note below)
 - Functions that you've looked at in the BN UI have light blue borders
 - If you click on a node, it becomes the focus node
   - The focus node is colored purple